Quasi-Invariance under Flows Generated by Non-Linear PDEs: Introduction

 Furthermore, we recall that, at time $t=1$, we observe or wish to control a probability measure $\bmu$ over probability measures $V^+_1(h)\cdot \lambda$.
-Recall in addition that the quasi-invariance formula of Theorem \ref{Theorem2.1} looks backward in time.
-In contrast, to prove this formula, one must also look forward in time, cf. conditions (iv) and (v) or the calculations in (\ref{2.4})-(\ref{2.6}).
-This is motivation to introduce the trajectory $U^+(t,\nu)$ on reasonably selected domains $D(U^+(t,\cdot))$, $t\in [-1,1]$, following $W^+(t+1,\cdot)$ from time one $t$ units of time back and forth.
+Recall in addition that the quasi-invariance formula of Theorem \ref{Theorem2.3} looks backward in time.
+In contrast, to prove this formula, one must also look forward in time, cf. conditions (jv) and (v) or the calculations in Step 1 of the proof of Theorem \ref{Theorem2.3}.
+This gives rise to introduce the trajectory $\nu_t\equiv U^+(t,\nu)$ on reasonably selected domains $D(U^+(t,\cdot))$, $t\in [-1,1]$, following $W^+( 1,\cdot)$ back and forth $t$ units of time.
+With this understanding, we are examining probability measures $\bmu$ over the set of probability measures $\nu\equiv\nu_0\equiv U^+(0,\nu)$ at time $t=0$.